barracudanetworks/waf-automation/aws-puppet-waf-hands_on_lab/README.md

 Use a text editor.
 Create a local hosts entry to point the hostname of the Puppet Master to the Private ip address

-Installing the puppet agent
+## Installing puppet on the agent
-curl –kv <puppetmasterip>:8140/packages/current/install.bash | sudo bash
+curl –kv puppetmaster-ip:8140/packages/current/install.bash | sudo bash

 ## Section B: Launching the Production Network